 The latest is Joaquin Phoenix, who is bringing Batman's arch-nemesis to the big screen in the original origin story, Joker.
 "It was complex in a way that other movies I flirted with weren't," Phoenix told ET of why he was drawn to the role.
 "I thought that it was gonna be challenging for me as an actor.
 I thought it was gonna be challenging for the audience.
 And that's exciting to me."

-So, how does Leto's Joker stack up against those that came before him?
-We ranked them all to find out.
+As for how Phoenix's Joker stacks up against those that came before him?
+We rank them all below.

-Including Michael Emerson (The Dark Knight Returns), John DiMaggio (Batman: Under the Red Hood), Kevin Michael Richardson (The Batman), and Brent Spiner (Young Justice), among others.
-All have merits -- and this isn't meant as a knock against the craft -- but the look and physicality required of the role are just too important to ignore here.
-Albeit with one exception.
+Michael Emerson (The Dark Knight Returns), John DiMaggio (Batman: Under the Red Hood), Kevin Michael Richardson (The Batman) and Brent Spiner (Young Justice) all brought their wild and weird best to the gig.
+However, the unhinged look and unique physicality required of this role are just too important to ignore here -- with a few exceptions to come.

-Romero was first to embody the comic book baddie in the flesh, in the short-lived '60s TV series, and he plays him as pure camp -- with white face paint slathered over his mustache and a deadly slot machine for creating chaos, often while singing!
-While his take inspired so many of the Jokers that followed, it's now so far removed from the darker and grittier foe we know today that they might as well be completely different characters.
+Romero delivered pure camp in the role, with white facepaint slathered over his mustache and a penchant for creating chaos in Gotham City, often while singing!
+Though his take informed so many of the Jokers that followed, it's now so far removed from the darker and grittier foe we know today that they might as well be completely different characters.

 4. Jack Nicholson in Batman (1989)

 When bringing the Dark Knight to the big screen for the first time, director Tim Burton tapped Nicholson, a seasoned Oscar winner, to dance with the devil in the pale moonlight.
 His Jester of Genocide chews up the scenery with a twisted sense of pleasure and just a touch of Jack Torrance in The Shining.
 As it were, his gleefully demented crimes were just a taste of things to come.